DSpace/RestContract/communities.md

 * collections: list of collections within this community
 * logo: link to the bitstream that represent the community's logo
 * parentCommunity: the community containing this community
-* groups/admin: the Community Administrator group
+* adminGroup: the Community Administrator group

 ## Linked entities